alsmal23/S4T1TM2/docs/design-document.md

   - **[system-hook](https://github.com/kristian/system-hook)**: "Java (low-level) System Hook provides a very light-weight global keyboard and mouse listener for Java."

 #### Server
 The cloud server software will serve to store and retrieve all data related to users, projects, and tasks.
 Clients will send appropriate user data to the cloud server via a web server with a HTTP API endpoint that will process and store appropriate information.
-The web server will make use of MySQL to store all relevant data related to users, projects, and tasks.
+The web server will make use of SQLite to store all relevant data related to users, projects, and tasks.

 The following third-party softwares will be used in the server architecture:
 - To provide a HTTP API endpoint: